michaelfaulkner/xy-type-models/config_files/cvm_figs/README.md

 the configuration file with no suffix must be used for the sample analysis.
 For example, `128x128_ecmc_a.txt`, `128x128_ecmc_b.txt`, `128x128_ecmc_c.txt`, `128x128_ecmc_d.txt` and `128x128_ecmc_e.txt` are the five Markov-process configuration files that generate the samples for `128x128_ecmc.txt`.
-This allows us to submit four separate Markov-process jobs to the cluster, thus optimising simulation time and ensuring larger system sizes fall within the time limit.
+This allows us to submit four separate Markov-process runs to the cluster, thus optimising simulation time and ensuring larger system sizes fall within the time limit.